rainje/Monokai/README.md

 Installation
 ---

-This extension requires Brackets Release 43 or newer.
+This extension requires Brackets 1.0 or newer.

 1. Open Brackets
 2. Open the extension manager